 Incorporating a business is a way of setting up your business as a legal entity.
 This comes with its own sets of legal protections and a certain legal status.
 There are 3 types of corporations that are recognized by most states:

 LLC- AN LLC, or limited liability company, is a corporation where the owner is not personally liable for the company’s debts and liabilities.
 Filing taxes as an LLC depends on the tax category you declare with the IRS, as an LLC can be taxed as a sole proprietorship, partnership, or corporation.
-You can learn here in detail how to set up an LLC.

 S Corporation- S corporations are companies that do not have to pay income taxes, which is the primary benefit for incorporating as one.